skkumaravel/devnet-1229/README.md

    2. `ping 11.1.1.10`
    3. `exit`

-2. Change the path to the interface YANG path.
+2. Change the path to the interface YANG path in `example.py`.

    `path = '{"openconfig-interfaces:interfaces": {}}'`